SDISON/Decentralized-aerial-mapping/README.md

 pip install -r requirements.txt
 ```

+And the other thing required is METAMASK extension install in your browser and an account on rinkeby network.

+Finally, some ether's in your account so get some fake ethers from 'https://faucet.rinkeby.io/'

 ### How to run project

 A step by step series of examples that tell you how to get a development env running